cOdeBedient/tic-tac-toe/README.md

 ## Contributors
 Adam Bedient
 ## Installation Instructions
-- Private repository can be found [here](https://github.com/cOdeBedient/tic-tac-toe)
+- Public repository can be found [here](https://github.com/cOdeBedient/tic-tac-toe)
 - Use the green code button to access and copy the SSH link
 - Run `git clone` on command line followed by the the pasted SSH link
 - Run `code .` on command line to open in text editor